OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/stylus-quickstart.md

 Stylus contracts are EVM-compatible, you can interact with them with your tool of choice, such as [Hardhat](https://hardhat.org/), [Foundry's Cast](https://book.getfoundry.sh/cast/), or any other Ethereum-compatible tool.

 In this example, we'll use Foundry's Cast to send a call and then a transaction to our contract.

 ### Calling your contract

 Our contract is a counter, in its initial state it should store a counter value of `0`.
 To make sure, you can call your contract so it returns its current counter value by sending it the following command:

 ```shell title="Call to the function: number()(uint256)"
 cast call --rpc-url 'http://localhost:8547' --private-key 0xb6b15c8cb491557369f3c7d2c287b053eb229daa9c22138887752191c9520659 /
 [your-deployed-contract-address] "number()(uint256)"
 ```

 Let's break down the command:

 - Casts's `call` command sends a call to your contract
-- The `--rpc-url` option is the `RPC URL` endpoint of our testnode.
+- The `--rpc-url` option is the `RPC URL` endpoint of our testnode: http://localhost:8547
 - The `--private-key` option is the private key of our pre-funded development account.
-It corresponds to the address `0x3f1eae7d46d88f08fc2f8ed27fcb2ab183eb2d0e`.
+It corresponds to the address `0x3f1eae7d46d88f08fc2f8ed27fcb2ab183eb2d0e`
-- The deployed contract address is the address we want to interact with
+- The deployed contract address is the address we want to interact with, it's the address that was returned by `cargo stylus deploy`
 - The function we want to call is `number()(uint256)`, in Solidity-style signature.
-The function returns the current value of the counter.
+The function returns the current value of the counter

 ```shell title="Call returns:"
 0